Frequently Asked Questions

 Are there any format conversion limitations?

-The library focuses on document-to-document conversion (DOCX, DOC, RTF, TXT, Markdown to PDF, Markdown, text).
+The library reads DOCX, DOC, RTF, TXT, and Markdown as input, and exports to PDF, Markdown, and plain text.
+DOC and DOCX are input-only formats — there is no DOC or DOCX writer.
 Complex document features like macros, embedded OLE objects, or advanced typography may not be fully preserved during conversion.